sveltejs/kit/documentation/docs/14-configuration.md

 ### trailingSlash

-Whether to remove, append, or ignore trailing slashes when resolving URLs to routes.
+Whether to remove, append, or ignore trailing slashes when resolving URLs (note that this only applies to pages, not endpoints).

 - `'never'` — redirect `/x/` to `/x`
 - `'always'` — redirect `/x` to `/x/`